Caring for Your Betta

 • Place the aquarium heater in the water, allowing it to acclimate for one hour before plugging it in.

-• Remove the Betta from the bag with a fish net and place him in the aquarium.
-Discard the water from the bag; it's best that the water from the bag not go into the container.
-The fish net will also come in handy for removing uneaten fish food or transferring your Betta later.
+• Remove the betta from the bag with a fish net and place them in the aquarium.
+Discard the water from the bag; it is best that the water from the bag does not go into the container.
+The fish net will also come in handy for removing uneaten fish food or transferring your betta later.

-• Feed your Betta the next day and observe his behaviour for the next couple of days.
+• Feed your betta the next day and observe their behaviour for the next couple of days.

 • Betta tank or small aquarium